Signed in as:

 Valeen T. Avery Collegiate Award

-A $250 prize goes to the best paper on an Arizona topic by a college or junior college student (graduate or undergraduate) and the conference registration fee will be waived.
-Please indicate the advising professor and institution on the proposal and completed paper.
+A $250 prize will be awarded to the best paper on an Arizona topic by a college student (either graduate or undergraduate).
+Avery was a beloved professor at Northern Arizona University and this prize was established by her students.
+Please indicate your advising professor and institution on the completed paper.

 Copyright © 2021 Arizona History Convention - All Rights Reserved.